Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Introduction

-The standard single-frequency approach for PS detection in the CMB and far IR frequencies rely on the Mexican Hat Wavelet \citep[MHW; ][]{VIE03,GN06} or on the matched filter techniques \citep{TEG98,BAR03,LOP06, Her02}.
-Matched filter is theoretically the optimal filter when the PS shape is known providing the maximum signal-to-noise amplification.
-However, as concluded by \citet{LOP06}, the second member of the MHW family \citep[MHW2; ][]{GN06} provides a similar performance as the Matched Filter one, but it is easier to implement and more robust.
-Such wavelet has been successfully applied to \textit{Planck} realistic simulation \citep{GN06,LOP06,LEA08} as well as to WMAP \citep{LOP07,MAS09} and \textit{Planck} real data: the Early Release Compact Source Catalogue \citep[ERCSC, ][]{ERCSC}, the \textit{Planck} Catalogue of Compact Sources \citep[PCCS, ][]{PCCS} and the Second \textit{Planck} Catalogue of Compact Source \citep[PCCS2, ][]{PCCS2}.
-This is why we decide to compare our results against such method.
+The standard single-frequency approach for PS detection in the CMB and far-IR frequencies rely on the Mexican hat wavelet \citep[MHW; ][]{VIE03,GN06} or on the matched filtering techniques \citep{TEG98,BAR03,LOP06, Her02}.
+A matched filter is theoretically the optimal filter when the PS shape is known providing the maximum signal-to-noise amplification.
+However, as concluded by \citet{LOP06}, the second member of the MHW family \citep[MHW2; ][]{GN06} provides a similar performance to matched filtering, but it is easier to implement and more robust.
+This wavelet has been successfully applied to \textit{Planck} realistic simulations \citep{GN06,LOP06,LEA08} and to WMAP \citep{LOP07,MAS09} and \textit{Planck} real data: the Early Release Compact Source Catalogue \citep[ERCSC, ][]{ERCSC}, the \textit{Planck} Catalogue of Compact Sources \citep[PCCS, ][]{PCCS}, and the Second \textit{Planck} Catalogue of Compact Source \citep[PCCS2, ][]{PCCS2}.
+This is why we decided to compare our results against this method.

-Although there was always a tight relationships between Machine Learning techniques and astrophysics/cosmology, in the recent years the particular usage of neural networks has become a mainstream technique to derive new results.
-Artificial Neural Networks are Artificial Intelligence (AI) techniques involving numerical mathematical models which can be trained to represent complex physical systems by supervised or unsupervised learning \citep{SUA19a, SUA17}.
-This characteristics are perfect to provide further results in Cosmology.
-Some example of recent interesting applications of Artificial Neural Network in cosmology are the identification of galaxy mergers \citep{Pea19} and strongly gravitational lenses \citep{Pet17} in astronomical images, a better estimation of cosmological constrains from weak lensing maps \citep{Flu19} and high fidelity generation of weak lensing convergence maps \citep{Mus19} and cosmological structure formation simulations under different assumptions \citep{Mat18, He19, Per19, Gui19}.
+Although there was always a tight relationships between machine learning techniques and astrophysics and cosmology, in recent years the particular usage of neural networks has become a mainstream technique to derive new results.
+Artificial neural networks are artificial intelligence (AI) techniques involving numerical mathematical models which can be trained to represent complex physical systems by supervised or unsupervised learning \citep{SUA19a, SUA17}.
+These characteristics are perfect to provide further results in cosmology.
+Some example of recent interesting applications of artificial neural networks in cosmology are the identification of galaxy mergers \citep{Pea19} and strongly gravitational lenses \citep{Pet17} in astronomical images, a better estimation of cosmological constraints from weak lensing maps \citep{Flu19} and high fidelity generation of weak lensing convergence maps \citep{Mus19}, and cosmological structure formation simulations under different assumptions \citep{Mat18, He19, Per19, Gui19}.